Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: The M-Choice Epidemic-Behavior Co-Evolution Model

-Similar to EUT, the value function $u^{P}(x)$ in PT can take different forms, and our theoretical analysis in Section \ref{sec:analysis} and Section \ref{sec:control} do not depend on the specific form of $u^{P}(x)$.
+where $\lambda$ reflects the individual's sensitivity to gain and loss, and $\sigma \in (0,1]$ reflects the curvature and shape of the value function.
+Our theoretical analysis in Section \ref{sec:analysis} and Section \ref{sec:control} do not depend on the specific form of $u^{P}(x)$.

 In addition, instead of using the actual probability $p_i$, individuals' perceived probability is $\pmb{\omega}(p_i,\alpha)$, where $\pmb{\omega}(p,\alpha)$ is the probability weighting function.
 Following the prior work in \cite{prelec1998probability}, in this work, we use the following weighting function to describe the relationship between the perceived probability $\pmb{\omega}(p,\alpha)$ and the actual probability $p$: